Mickhat/mickhat.github.io/_posts/2024-03-12-Macless-Haystack.md

 - 1 GB RAM
 ```

->Linode throwed me some error, so i can't recommedn it for now.
+>Linode throwed me some error, so i can't recommend it for now.
 {: .prompt-info }